-- Clean the steps and anywhere else the mice have been with a damp cloth.
+- Clean the tunnel and anywhere else the mice have been with a damp cloth.

 - Wait until the trap is completely dry before re-baiting the trap, and before switching on again.

-What are the main features of the Victor M260 Multi-Kill Trap?
+What are the main features of the Victor M2524 Kill Trap?

 - Here are some of the most important features of this mouse trap.

-- It kills mice in less than three seconds, so no suffering.
+- It kills mice in less than five seconds, so no suffering.

 - It is impossible for a mouse to escape.

-- Mice can get into the trap from two different access points.
+- Mice can get into the trap from one access point.

-- It is completely safe for children and house pets.
+- It can be used with caution around children and house pets.

 - It is very easy to use.

-- It has a system of coloured lights to tell you if mice have been killed, if the collection drawer needs emptying, and if the batteries need replacing.
+- It has a system of coloured lights to tell you if mice have been killed, and if the batteries need replacing.

 What do customers of the Victor Mouse Trap think of it?